 Passport Plus - Flexi (Online + Classroom)

-Site Safe's newest course, the Passport Plus – Flexi (Online + Classroom), combines the advantages of both online and in-class learning.
-With access to online modules and a two-hour in-class session, trainees can select the topics most relevant to them, while still getting a solid grounding in how to stay safe on site.
+Site Safe's course, the Passport Plus – Flexi (Online + Classroom), combines the advantages of both online and in-class learning.
+With access to online modules and a two-hour in-class session, learners can select the topics most relevant to them, while still getting a solid grounding in how to stay safe on-site.

-This course is designed to give trainees the best of both worlds: choice, flexibility and in-class time with one of our expert health and safety advisors.
+This course is designed to give learners the best of both worlds: choice, flexibility and in-class time with one of our expert health and safety advisors.

 The Passport Plus - Flexi (Online + Classroom) offers you:

-- A simple, cost-effective way to renew your Site Safety Card (Passport)
+- A simple, cost-effective way to renew your Site Safety Card.

 Please note online modules must be completed within two months of booking the course.
-Trainees must complete the two online modules and the in-class session before receiving their Site Safety Card (Passport).
+Learners must complete the two online modules and the in-class session before receiving their Site Safety Card.
 The online link to choose the modules will be sent directly to the trainee's email after the course is purchased.

 If you have already purchased and registered for this course and want to log in to complete the online modules, please go to https://learn.sitesafe.org.nz.